FranceGrilles/monitoring-os/README.md

 ### Nagios configuration

 Once the probes are correctly installed and configured, the Nagios configuration can be modified to use them.
-The following command is defined:
+Add the following command definition:
 ```
 define command{
         command_name            check_keystone_api